cwpearson/comm-test/README.md

-# Purpose
+# cuda-test

-Simple code to get CUDA device properties and launch a kernel.
-Checks for errors.
+Code to get CUDA device properties and launch a kernel.
+Checks that CUDA and GPUs are set up properly

     mkdir build && cd build
     cmake ..
     make
-    ./devquery
+    ./cuda-test